 The theme of ACTIONS or Appreciating Clean Toilets In Our Neighbourhood and School will be adopted via a series of assembly talks and workshops.
 The teacher in charge will coordinate with RAS on a timeline and identify a group of students to undertake a project to raise awareness of restroom hygiene and cultivate social graciousness.
 The identified students would engage in projects such as decorating their school toilets, staging exhibitions or presentations, adopt a Welfare Association or coffee shop outside of school to promote restroom cleanliness and / or create games, sketches, educational material, etc. The main objective of engaging students in these community service projects is to encourage peer to peer teaching letting students learn from one another about good etiquette practices.
 RAS staff will guide students during the process and assess their viability upon completion of the projects using internal rubrics of assessment.
 The assembly talk conducted by RAS staff serves to raise awareness on a large scale.
 There will be interactive learning opportunities and prizes on offer integrated with the talks and workshops to encourage and stimulate student responses.
 The school would be required to complete the education and project phase within the same year initiated to be considered for assessment.

 RAS staff will work with the Operations Manager of each school to check the qualifications and cleaning routines of all cleaners of the school.
 This phase is necessary to ensure that certified cleaners are provided by the appointed cleaning contractor and to assure that they diligently follow a proper cleaning schedule.
 The school should hold an activity to recognise and appreciate the efforts of the cleaners.
-The school that passes this phase and qualifies for the minimum of a SILVER STAR (refer to assessment criteria).
+The school that passes this phase will qualify for the minimum of a SILVER STAR (refer to assessment criteria).

 Design & Standards -